facebook/react-native-website/website/blog/2018-12-21-state-of-react-native-community.md

 category: announcements
 ---

-Two years from now, we’ll probably look back at 2018 as a turning point in the React Native development history.
+We made a large number of changes about how we develop and communicate about React Native.
+We hope that in two years from now we can look back and see that 2018 was a turning point for React Native.

-A lot of eyes are currently pointed at the incoming rewrite of the architecture, widely known as [Fabric](https://github.com/react-native-community/discussions-and-proposals/issues/4), which will enable our mobile apps to reach new peaks of mobile performances (alongside JSI & TurboModules, which are equally as important to reach said goal).

-But I will argue that the biggest shift initiated during 2018 is not code related;  this title should go to the empowerment that the React Native Community gained.
+A lot of people are excited about the rewrite of React Native's architecture, widely known as [Fabric](https://github.com/react-native-community/discussions-and-proposals/issues/4).
+Among other things, this will fix fundamental flaws in React Native's architecture and will set up React Native for success in the future together with [JSI and TurboModules](https://github.com/react-native-community/discussions-and-proposals/issues/40).

-Since the very beginning, Facebook allowed developers from all around the world to participate in this Open Source project; investing a few super active members of the community of responsibilities like owning the release cycle.
+The biggest shift initiated in 2018 was to empower the React Native Community: from the beginning Facebook encouraged developers from all around the world to participate in React Native's open source project.
+Since then, a number of core contributors emerged who handle, among other things, the release process.

-And, this year, the members of the Core Contributors group took a few substantial steps towards making the whole community more able to shape the future of this awesome project: two repositories have been created throughout the year precisely with this goal in mind.
+This year, these members took a few substantial steps towards making the whole community more able to shape the future of this project; two repositories have been created throughout the year precisely with this goal in mind:

 ## [`react-native-releases`](https://github.com/react-native-community/react-native-releases) 📬

-This repository, started around Feb, served the dual purpose of allowing everyone to keep up the new releases in a more collaborative manner and opened the conversation of what would be part of a certain release to whoever wanted to suggest a cherry-pick (like for [0.57.8](https://github.com/react-native-community/react-native-releases/issues/71) and all its previous versions).
+This repository, started around Feb, serves the dual purpose of allowing everyone to keep up the new releases in a more collaborative manner and opened the conversation of what would be part of a certain release to whoever wanted to suggest a cherry-pick (like for [0.57.8](https://github.com/react-native-community/react-native-releases/issues/71) and all its previous versions).

 This has been the driving force behind moving away from a monthly release cycle, and the "long term support" approach currently used for version 0.57.x.